All Episodes

 elliott west

-You get rid of predators, the beaver population booms, and all of a sudden, all the creeks are dammed and their lands flooded and so forth.
+You get rid of the predators, the beaver population booms, and all of a sudden all the creeks are dammed and every land's flooded as a horse.

-So yeah, it's this extraordinarily intricate relationship and connection that we have with the world around us.
+So it's yeah, it's this extraordinarily intricate relationship and connection that we have of the world around us.

 joe rogan

-And human beings love to mess with things.
+And human beings love to mess with anything.

 elliott west